Għargħur: Ħal Għargħur becomes a Parish - 1598, 1610

 Prior to 1598, Ħal Għargħur was part of the Naxxar parish.
 However, in 1598 Bishop Gargallo (for whom one finds a street named in Ħal Għargħur) decided to grant the people of Ħal Għargħur the charter establishing a parish.
 Thus, the first baptisms, marriages and funerals started being done in Ħal Għargħur.
 Dun Mattew Schiriha from Senglea, responsible for the chapel of Saint Bartholomew (which existed on the site of the present parish church), started signing documents as "Cappellano della parrochia di Casal Gregorio".

 The Naxxar parish refused to accept the new status of Ħal Għargħur.
 Dun Giljan Borg, parish priest of Naxxar, complained about the financial loss that Naxxar would suffer with the separation from it of Ħal Għargħur and stated that the Naxxar parish was losing the authority it had over the Ħal Għargħur community.
 Although Ħal Għargħur and Mosta formed part of the Naxxar parish, both were regarded as being separate entities from Naxxar; on the birth registers of Naxxar, at the time when the two villages fell under Naxxar, it was written next to the person's name whether he was from Naxxar, Mosta or Ħal Għargħur.

 The new status of Ħal Għargħur was suspended in 1601 by the Bishop's curia.
 This was done because Borg's health was deteriorating due to this problem.
 The Ħal Għargħur community complained about the situation to the Inquisitor, Monsigneur Verallo, who decided in 1604 that Saint Bartholomew's church could be used again as a parish church, despite the fact that officially it had been re-integrated into Naxxar.
 With the death of Rev. Borg in 1610, Bishop Gargallo felt that he could finally confirm Ħal Għargħur's status as a separate parish.
 The residents of Ħal Għargħur, most of whom were farmers, promised that they would give part of their produce (cotton, wheat and barley) for the preservation of the parish.

 Ħal Għargħur was a rural community located in an area particularly lacking fertile soil and fresh water.
 Nevertheless, the inhabitants of this area were able to finance the building of a parish church and several other chapels which host Baroque fine arts.
 The main attraction of the village, besides the countryside, is the Church of St Bartholomew.
 Its interior is of the Doric order but it has a fine Baroque façade.
 The original façade was demolished and the one seen today was built in 1743.
 The church was built between 1610 and 1638 and was designed by Maltese architect Tumas Dingli.

-Its treasures include a wooden statue of Saint Bartholomew sculptured in Rome attributed to Maltese artist Melchiorre Gafà.
+Its treasures include a wooden statue of Saint Bartholomew sculptured in Rome attributed to Maltese artist Melchiorre Cafà.
 The statue was made circa 1666 and it is believed to be the model for the similar statue in San Giovanni Laterano, Rome.
 It was brought to the town in 1772.
 Restorations on it were held in 1912.
 In 2005 the statue had further preservation and its niche was restructured.
 The statue is the second heaviest in the Maltese islands.